-In the book, Hire Tough, Manage Easy, Mel Kleinman spells out worst practices in recruiting that you should avoid.
-See if any of these ten apply to you:
+In the book, Hire Tough, Manage Easy, Mel Kleinman spells out the worst practices in recruiting employees that you should avoid.

-1. Managers don’t recognize the importance of hiring the right person, so they don’t invest the time needed in order to do so.
+1. Managers don’t recognize the importance of hiring the right employee, so they don’t invest the time needed in order to do so.

 2. Managers don’t know what a great employee looks like in terms of capacities, attitude, personality and skills.